-If for any reason you have to leave the University (take a leave of absence or transfer, for instance), you must meet with the fellowship adminstrator to discuss your situation.
+If for any reason you have to leave the University (take a leave of absence or transfer, for instance), you must meet with the fellowship administrator to discuss your situation.

 Do I have to write a paper or publish my research?